robsimmons/c0testing/README.md

          | segfault          - Memory error
          | memerror          - Memory error (alias of segfault)
          | typecheck         - Pass all static checks.
 Do not link/run.
+         | compile           - Pass all static checks.
+Link.
+Do not run.
 ```

 The `typecheck` spec means that the spec should pass _all_ static checks,